spacedecentral/comms/meetups/MEETUP-GUIDE.md

 **Step 3 - Use the official branding**
-- Use the following logo, banner and background images for branding: www.spacedecentral.com/presskit
+- Use the following logo, banner and background images for branding: www.spacedecentral.com/presskit (to be completed)

 This is how your Meetup page should looks like: